-Sulphur, that distinctive rotten egg odour is also a common problem and often occurs with iron and manganese.
-Together iron, manganese, and sulphur are called the troublesome trio.
+Sulphur, that distinctive unpleasant rotten egg odour is also a common problem with wells and often occurs with iron and manganese.
+Together iron, manganese, and sulphur are called the troublesome trio in the water treatment industry.
 Sulphur odours in water need to be separated between hot and cold water.
-If you only notice the sulphur odour in the hot water then the cause is likley from the reaction of the magnesium anode rod in the hot water tank to your water supply.
+If you only notice the sulphur odour in the hot water then the cause is likely from the reaction of the magnesium anode rod in the hot water tank to your water supply.
 Removing the magnesium anode rod will usually solve this problem.
-However it will likely shorten the lifespan of your hot water tank.
+However, it will likely shorten the lifespan of your hot water tank.
 Some people try changing the magnesium anode rod to an aluminum anode rod.
-The feedback I have received over the years has shown this to be only moderately successful.
+The feedback I have received over the years has shown this not to be very successful.
+Sulphur at low levels is harmless and many people find bathing in sulphur waters very therapeutic.
+High levels are very toxic as evidenced by the buffalo deaths in Yellowstone National Park.

 Phenols go right along with tannins.
 Its no secret that we have a lot of swamp in Ontario, especially in Parry Sound and Muskoka.
 When vegetation rots in swamps without oxygen you have what is known as anaerobic decomposition.
 In the presents of oxygen (aerobic) and microcyllium fungi in soils vegetation breaks down into carbon and water.
 Without oxygen vegetation eventually breaks down into peat, coal, oil etc. with one of the early breakdown product being phenols.
 Take a stick and thrust it into the muck bottom of a swamp.
 The bubbles that rise to the surface are methane and hydrogen sulphide gas.
 The oily film that spreads across the surface of the water is phenols.Phenols have been implicated in breast cancer.